AhnAne007/event_finder_flutter/README.md

 A Flutter project with REST API for Event Finding.

+## User Stories

+- As a verified user I should be able to create an event.
+- As a user, I should be able to go to any event.
+- As a user, I should be able to buy a ticket.
+- As a user, I should get notified of my scheduled events.

 ## System Architecture

 Below is the system architecture design for the event finder app.